What comes to mind when we think of witches?

 The ritual can be as simple as lighting a candle or drinking a cup of herbal tea.

 A ritual doesn’t always involve all the theatrics of folklore such as eating small children!!

 Good witch, bad witch ?

-As with all cultures and beliefs there are those who stretch things to the limit.While there are certainly those who practice witchcraft for evil and dwell in the myths and legends of the dark past of witches, there are many more who truly believe in their religion as source of healing.
-Positive energy is much more powerful than negative energy.
+As with all cultures and beliefs there are those who stretch things to the limit.
+Some may truly see themselves as a bad witch.
+Perhaps solely because of the mysticism that surrounds witches.
+Not because they actually are one!
+While there are certainly those who practice witchcraft for evil and dwell in the myths and legends of the dark past of witches there are many more that truly believe in their religion as source of healing.

 “Double double toil and trouble: fire burn and cauldron bubble”